About Us | Inclusive Arts Venue & Social Enterprise | Gosforth Civic Theatre

 Opening of Gosforth Civic Theatre

-We became a registered charity (Liberdade Community Development Trust) and took on an unused council building, turned it into Gosforth Civic Theatre.
+We became a registered charity (Liberdade Community Development Trust) and took on formerly council-run Gosforth Civic Hall.

 10 years of Gosforth Civic Theatre